cnbeining/Mukioplayer-Py-Mac/README.md

 Update history
 -----
+.08: If the video name and the comment filename are the same, just input " '' " in "XML", and it will get the comment by itself.

 .07: Fix the problem that video filename cannot have "#" in it.

 .06: Randomise the port, makes it impossible to be scanned.